mathmartins2/remove-ai-comments/README.md

 ## Features

 - Remove comment lines from files or directories
-- Support for multiple file types (.ts, .js, .jsx, .tsx)
+- Support for multiple programming languages and their file extensions
 - Optional file backup before modifications
 - Dry run mode to preview changes without modifying files
 - Detailed logs of processed files and comment counts